Adrian0207/Front-End-Web-UI-Frameworks-and-Tools-Bootstrap-4/README.md

     +Compile the Less and Sass code into the corresponding CSS classes

-    Note:
+    Note Less:

-    ☻ Install the node module to support the compilation of the Less file. npm install -g less@
+        ♥ Install the node module to support the compilation of the Less file. npm install -g less@

-    ☻ Next type the following at the command prompt to compile the Less file into a CSS file lessc styles.less styles.css
+        ♥ Next type the following at the command prompt to compile the Less file into a CSS file lessc styles.less styles.css

+    Note Scss:

+        ♥ Stall the node module to support the compilation of the Scss file to a CSS file.
+To do this, type the following at the command prompt: **npm install --save-dev node-sass**

+        ♥ This will install the node-sass NPM module into your project and also add it as a development dependency in your package.json file.

+        ♥ Next open your package.json file and add the following line into the scripts object there.
+This adds a script to enable the compilation of the Scss file into a CSS file: **"scss": "node-sass -o css/ css/"**

+        !!!If a old version of a styles.css is in the folder, first removed it and then type the above ♥ In order to transform the Scss file to a CSS file, type the following at the prompt: npm run scss